 Help us celebrate the National Park Service birthday as we turn 100 years old in 2016!
 We want everyone to learn about national parks, but this is a special opportunity for fourth graders to act as important ambassadors.

-If you are 10 years old or in fourth grade, you can participate in a fun online activity and receive a voucher for a free 4th Grade Annual Pass.
+If you are in the fourth grade (or home-school equivalent and 10 years old), you can participate in a fun online activity and receive a voucher for a free 4th Grade Annual Pass.
 Print out the voucher and take it with you and your family to a national park, where you can serve as an ambassador and introduce your family to the National Park System.
-This program, called Every Kid in a Park, begins September 1, 2015, and runs until August 30, 2016.
+This program, called Every Kid in a Park, begins September 1 of your fourth grade year and runs until August 31st of that year.
 National parks and other federal lands and waters all across America are excited to share their heritage with young people.

 We look forward to welcoming you!

 Students must be able to print out the paper voucher when they participate in the online activity; the activity cannot be saved and finished later.
 The paper voucher will contain a unique serial number, which park staff will record upon arrival at a park entrance station or visitor center.
 The fourth grader must be present.